-Question Do you have any comments on the proposed charge levels?
+Question 15 Do you have any comments on the proposed charge levels?

-15

 Answers

-Supportina Discounts, exemptions and reimbursements Not everyone would have to pay the charge.
-We are proposing a range of exemptions, discounts d and reimbursements as set out below: Category Proposed discount / exemption Emergency vehicles Exempt Military vehicles Exempt Disabled tax class vehicles Exempt Breakdown services Exempt NHS tax-exempt vehicles Exempt Dial-a-ride services Exempt Certain local authority operational vehicles Exempt Blue badge holders Nominate up to 2 vehicles get 100% discount Low-income households Tapered discount 25-100% Car club vehicles (official providers) 100% discount Registered bus services 100% discount, potential to link to 2030 zero emission bus target Hackney Taxis 100% discount if follow Cambridge City Licensing conditions, i.e. if zero emission (from 2028), or wheelchair accessible £5 for those not meeting this Private Hire Vehicles 100% discount if follow Cambridge City Licensing conditions, i.e. if zero emission (from 2028), or wheelchair accessible £5 for those not meeting this Reimbursements are also proposed for the following groups: • NHS patients clinically assessed as too ill, weak or disabled to travel to an appointment on public transport, including those who: • Have a compromised immune system; • Require regular therapy or assessments;
+Supporting Discounts, exemptions and reimbursements d Not everyone would have to pay the charge.
+We are proposing a range of exemptions, discounts and reimbursements as set out below: Category Proposed discount / exemption Emergency vehicles Exempt Military vehicles Exempt Disabled tax class vehicles Exempt Breakdown services Exempt NHS tax-exempt vehicles Exempt Dial-a-ride services Exempt Certain local authority operational vehicles Exempt Blue badge holders Nominate up to 2 vehicles get 100% discount Low-income households Tapered discount 25-100% Car club vehicles (official providers) 100% discount Registered bus services 100% discount, potential to link to 2030 zero emission bus target Hackney Taxis 100% discount if follow Cambridge City Licensing conditions, i.e. if zero emission (from 2028), or wheelchair accessible £5 for those not meeting this Private Hire Vehicles 100% discount if follow Cambridge City Licensing conditions, i.e. if zero emission (from 2028), or wheelchair accessible £5 for those not meeting this appointment on public o Have a con following groups: ally assessed as too ill, weak or disabled to travel to an transport, including those who: apromised immune system; gular therapy or assessments;